How Much Does an FFL License Cost?

 Be very careful here.

-$150 application fee FFLs – these are the Type 7 manufacturer’s license and the Type 8 Importer’s license.
+$150 application fee FFLs: These are the Type 7 manufacturers license and the Type 8 Importers license.

 These licenses are used to manufacturer or import GCA/Title I firearms.
 If you are also a Special Occupation Taxpayer (SOT), then these licenses may be used to manufacture or import NFA/Title II firearms also.
 In addition to their primary purpose, both of these licenses can also be used to deal (buy/sell) firearms.

-$3,000 application fee FFLs – these are the Type 9 dealer’s license, the Type 10 manufacturer’s license, and the Type 11 importer’s license.
+$3,000 application fee FFLs: These are the Type 9 dealers license, the Type 10 manufacturers license, and the Type 11 importers license.

 These licenses are very similar to their counterparts with one major difference: all three of these licenses allow the particular activity to be conducted with Armor Piercing Ammunition (AP) and Destructive Devices (DD).

-FFL Cost – License Renewal
+FFL Renewal Cost

 Before 3 years is up, you’ll need to renew your FFL.